DKolia/FineGrind/README.md

 ## Users

-Using fineGrind, users will be able to browse and filter locally available odd jobs and grinds.
+Using fineGrind, users will be able to browse and filter locally available odd jobs or "grinds".
 Simply click the flags you are interested in to get the user's grind listing and find out more about the opening.
 Register as a user yourself on our free website to offer grinds yourself.

 ## Made With